 Leaders in the private and public sector are going to have to step forward and unit behind this initiative.

-We must learn to build new coalitions involving the public and private sectors...state government, education, business, industry, and labor...to develop an agenda appropriate to secure the future of our children, our state, and our country.
+We must learn to build new coalitions involving the public and private sectors...state government, education, business, industry, and labor...to develop an agenda appropriate to secure the future prosperity of this state.